 ** SANTA FE CHILDREN'S MUSEUM AND COVID-19 **

-Due to COVID-19, and to keep our kids safe & healthy, the Museum will be closed and hold no programs for the next few weeks.
-Watch your email & this site for updates and fun at-home child activities.
-We appreciate your understanding in this evolving situation!
+Due to COVID-19, and to keep our kids safe & healthy, the Museum is temporarily closed and is holding no programs at this time.
+In the meantime, we invite you to visit our Museum From Home!
+We appreciate your patience and understanding in this evolving situation.

 At the Santa Fe Children’s Museum, we pride ourselves in being a welcoming and safe environment for children and families to explore and learn through the power of play.